2bitbit/BarkingQode/README.md

-# This Is a Barking QR Code Generator
+# This Is a Barking QR Code